Ki Fitzgerald: Songwriting and music production

 Fitzgerald worked on the third and final album from The Wanted, Word of Mouth, which featured two co-writes, "Summer Alive" and "Heart Break Story".

 He co-wrote the debut single by Sophia Del Carmen featuring Pitbull "Lipstick" with RedOne.

 On Lawson's follow-up album Perspective, Fitzgerald co-wrote 11 songs including the singles "Money" and "Under the Sun".
 The album was released in June 2016.

 He co-wrote and co-produced the single "Hunter" for Galantis and Madcon's "Got a Little Drunk".

 More recently he co-wrote the Galantis single "San Francisco" featuring Sofia Carson.
 Fitzgerald wrote the single from Dimitri Vegas & Like Mike featuring Wiz Khalifa, "When I Grow Up".
 He also collaborated on the single from Sweater Beats and Icona Pop, "Faded".

 He co-wrote "Monsters" for Saara Aalto for the Eurovision Song Contest 2018, where she represented Finland.
-Fitzgerald attended the Eurovision contest in Lisbon with Ms Aalto.

 He co-wrote and gave the vocals on Armin van Buuren's single "Turn It Up" released in March 2019.